ecnusse/Hydrangea/README.md

 #### 📝 Description

-This command uses the Comfrey framework to automatically detect LLM input/output format issues in a specific software project.
+This command automatically detects LLM input/output format issues in a specific software project.
 It clones the repository (if not already cloned), checks out to the specified commit, and analyzes the codebase for potential format problems in LLM interactions.

 #### 🚀 Usage